October Home Maintenance and Safety Checklist

 Check your fire extinguisher

-In honor of fire safety month, check your fire extinguisher's pressure gauge.
+You can start by checking your fire extinguisher's pressure gauge.
 The needle should stay in the green if the fire extinguisher is still good.
 You should also check the nozzle and hose for cracks.
 Teach your family how to use the fire extinguisher in case of an emergency too.

 Develop a fire escape plan